gokulnair2001/HTMLSwiftKit/README.md

 > [!Note]
 > Console will print "HTMLSwiftKit: Build is available at ```pathURL``` "

-Check this starter project to understand more.
+Check the [starter project](https://github.com/gokulnair2001/HTMLSwiftKit-Starter-Device-) to understand more.

 By following the given procedure you can build your static site easily.